Art-Sells/Arells/Build-Notes.md

 VavityTester:
 - Connect Ethereum with Metamask/Base to begin.
 - When fixing price mechanism, stop git
+- Wallet back-end and front-end connection issues resolved, trace back to this for fixing wallet cancelation issues

 In the json do this after the json is creationed: